gigascience/gigadb-website/gigadb/app/tools/dataset-backup-tool/README.md

 added as new GitLab secrets.

-These new variables need to be pulled into the `.secrets` file and a configuration file, `.cos.conf` and shell scripts, `create_bucket.sh` and ` delete_bucket.sh` created in the `dataset-backup-tool/scripts` directory:
+These new variables need to be pulled into the `.secrets` file and a configuration file, `cos.conf` and shell scripts, `create_bucket.sh` and ` delete_bucket.sh` created in the `dataset-backup-tool/config` and `dataset-backup-tool/scripts` directories respectively:
 ```
 $ docker-compose run --rm config
 ```
 The smoke tests uses these shell scripts for creating and deleting a Tencent bucket at the start and end of the tests.
-The `.cos.conf` file provides configuration for running `coscmd` commands in `BackupSmokeCest` functional test class.
+The `cos.conf` file which is bind mounted in the tool's container sevice as `/root/.cos.conf` provides configuration for running `coscmd` commands in `BackupSmokeCest` functional test class.

 ## Run Tencent coscmd based backup smoke tests